There comes a time when all of us must leave hereGeorge Harrison

-I thought they made a nice series of images, seven in total.
-So I processed and printed them as monochrome, onto fine art paper made from bamboo which seemed appropriate, then carefully wrapped them around square wooden frames that my husband made for me.
-They appeared as a series in a couple of north west exhibitions and I have sold a few prints of them.
+I was pleased with the series of images, seven in total, so processed and printed them as monochrome, onto fine art paper made from bamboo which seemed appropriate.
+I then carefully wrapped them around square wooden frames that my husband made for me.
+They appeared as a series in a couple of North West exhibitions and some have sold individually as prints.

 I still enjoy looking at them as they seem to have a zen feel about them.